 When Lord Rothschild undertook the refurbishment of the London’s Spencer House overlooking St James’s Park, he wanted a model of an interior of their choice which he had planned to give to the Princess of Wales.
 They chose the Painted Room for its complexity.
 They proceeded to measure and photograph every detail, using the workmen’s scaffolding to get up to the ceiling.

 The furniture for the room had been dispersed and they had to go to the Victoria and Albert Museum, Kenwood House and then Althorp to measure and photograph the chairs, sofas and tripod candelabra.
 The room’s original colours had to be deduced from old black and white photographs.
 The semi circular dome was difficult, but achieved at the third attempt.
 When he first saw it, Lord Rothschild described the model as ‘a work of genius’.
 Articles followed in the Weekend Telegraph and Perspectives on Architecture.
-It is in the Rothschild collection at Waddesden Manor.
+It is now on display at Spencer House (the ladies’ powder room).

 Many ceilings, wall elevations and items of furniture and a garden ornament have been made on 1:8 scale to the designs of late 18th century architects, James Wyatt, Robert Adam, and George Richardson.
 All in private collections.